Vila Florica: Interior spaces and collections

-The mansion's interior is structured across a basement, ground floor, and two upper floors.
-The visitor's journey typically commences in the Reception Hall (Salonul de primire), one of the largest rooms in the mansion.
-It is characterized by solid wood furniture and a coffered wooden ceiling adorned with small ceramic decorations.
+The interior spans the basement, ground floor, and two upper floors, covering about 2,324 square metres built and roughly 1,774 square metres of usable space.
+Tours typically begin in the Reception Hall (Salonul de primire), one of the largest rooms, furnished with solid wood pieces under a coffered wooden ceiling decorated with small ceramic ornaments.

-The Fumoir Lounge (Salonul Fumoir) features 20th-century oriental furniture, Transylvanian ceramics, and a personal artifact: a suitcase belonging to Ion I. C. Brătianu.
-This room also housed several libraries, though many of the tens of thousands of books originally collected here were destroyed by the communist regime.

-The Tea Room (Salonul de ceai), furnished with simple 19th-century Western furniture, served as a space for family gatherings and intimate conversations.
-On the ground floor, a dedicated Room with Folk Costumes functions as an ethnographic museum.
-This section displays folk costumes and Romanian textiles.
-The German Furniture Lounge (Salonul cu mobilier german) is a more spacious area, featuring simple German furniture and a round cherry wood table with eight ornamented plates, adding another layer of international influence to the villa's decor.
-The Turkish Lounge (Salonul turcesc), with its hookahs, low seats with cushions, and other oriental objects, is characteristic of wealthy families of the period.
+The Fumoir Lounge (Salonul Fumoir) holds 20th-century oriental furniture and Transylvanian ceramics, along with a suitcase that belonged to Ion I. C. Brătianu.
+It also housed part of the family's libraries, most of which — reportedly tens of thousands of volumes — were destroyed under the communist regime.
+The Tea Room (Salonul de ceai), furnished simply in a 19th-century Western style, served family gatherings and conversations.
+A ground-floor room dedicated to folk costumes functions as an ethnographic museum, displaying folk costumes and Romanian textiles.
+The German Furniture Lounge (Salonul cu mobilier german) is more spacious, with simple German furniture and a round cherry-wood table set with eight ornamented plates.
+The Turkish Lounge (Salonul turcesc) has hookahs, low cushioned seating and other oriental objects typical of wealthy households of the period.

-The villa's Libraries were once extensive, originally housing tens of thousands of volumes, though many were burned by communists.
-The "suspended library of Ionel Brătianu" is particularly noted as a significant work of art.
-The origins of this trace back to Ion C. Brătianu, who purchased the first books for the library from Paris and meticulously compiled its initial catalogue.
+The villa's libraries once held tens of thousands of volumes; many were burned by the communist authorities after 1948.
+The "suspended library of Ionel Brătianu" is treated as a standout piece, with its core collection tracing back to books Ion C. Brătianu bought in Paris and catalogued himself.

-Ionel Brătianu's Office is located on the top floor.
-It features a massive framed family tree and an imposing desk.
-Throughout the museum, period furniture, original documents, medals, decorations, photographs, and informational panels about the Brătianu family are meticulously displayed.
-Busts of Ion C. Brătianu, King Carol I, and Queen Elisabeth, alongside royal portraits, further enrich the exhibits, providing a comprehensive view of the family's connections and influence.
-A large granite bust sculpture of Ionel Brătianu, weighing approximately 1.5 tonnes, stands prominently at the entryway.
+Ionel Brătianu's office, on the top floor, holds a large framed family tree and an imposing desk.
+Period furniture, original documents, medals, decorations, photographs and informational panels about the family are displayed throughout the museum, along with busts of Ion C. Brătianu, King Carol I and Queen Elisabeth and royal portraits.
+A granite bust of Ionel Brătianu, weighing about a tonne and a half, stands at the entrance; it was reportedly kept hidden from the communist authorities for more than four decades before being brought to Florica.

 Estate grounds and ancillary structures

 Gardens and landscape

-Ion C. Brătianu established an extensive park on the estate, which he grandly named "Semiramis' Gardens," reflecting his personal hobby of tree planting and a classical education.
-Elisa Brătianu, an avid gardener herself, was later entrusted with the gardens by Ion I. C. Brătianu.
-However, a conflict arose with Ion's sister, Sabina, who viewed the gardens as her mother's legacy, leading Elisa to shift her focus to cultural foundations instead.
+Ion C. Brătianu laid out an extensive park on the estate, which he named "Semiramis' Gardens," reflecting a personal enthusiasm for tree-planting.
+Elisa Brătianu, herself an avid gardener, was later put in charge of the gardens by Ion I. C. Brătianu; this reportedly put her at odds with Ion's sister Sabina, who regarded the gardens as their mother's legacy, and Elisa is said to have shifted her focus to cultural-foundation work as a result.